pnavaro/HOODESolver.jl/paper/paper.md

 The Julia package `DifferentialEquations.jl` [@rackauckas2017differentialequations] efficiently solves many ODE problems using recent and advanced numerical techniques.
-However the available algorithms do not easily solve this type of stiff problems, because they do not take into account the highly oscillatory character of the solution.
+However the available algorithms do not easily solve the stiff problems discussed above, because they do not take into account the highly oscillatory character of the solutions.
 Indeed, the solution presents oscillations whose period is proportional to $\varepsilon$.
 If $\varepsilon$ is small, conventional methods struggle to solve such multi-scale phenomena since they require to use tiny time steps to capture high